bailabs/kahero-doc/docs/_sales/dining.md

 # **Using Dining Options**

+The dining option feature allows you to add your customer's mode of dining such as dine in, take out, or for delivery on the register.
 Once you have activated KaHero POS's dining option feature, you are able to assign dining options to your customers' orders on the register.

 ## Adding Dining Options